bigmistqke/repl/README.md

 ## @bigmistqke/repl/plugins/babel-solid-repl

-The `babel-solid-repl` plugin is designed to enhance the integration of SolidJS with a REPL environment.
+The `babel-solid-repl` plugin is designed to enhance the integration of SolidJS with a repl environment.
 It ensures that previous render calls are cleaned up properly, simulating a form of Hot Module Replacement by disposing of artifacts from earlier render calls.

 ### Usage